Myostatin: Therapeutic potential

 Further research into myostatin and the myostatin gene may lead to therapies for muscular dystrophy.
 The idea is to introduce substances that block myostatin.
 A monoclonal antibody specific to myostatin increases muscle mass in mice and monkeys.

 A two-week treatment of normal mice with soluble activin type IIB receptor, a molecule that is normally attached to cells and binds to myostatin, leads to a significantly increased muscle mass (up to 60%).
 It is thought that binding of myostatin to the soluble activin receptor prevents it from interacting with the cell-bound receptors.
 In September 2020 scientists reported that suppressing activin type 2 receptors-signalling proteins myostatin and activin A via activin A/myostatin inhibitor ACVR2B – tested preliminarily in humans in the form of ACE-031 in the early 2010s – can protect against both muscle and bone loss in mice.
 The mice were sent to the International Space Station and could largely maintain their muscle weights – about twice those of wild type due to genetic engineering for targeted deletion of the myostatin gene – under microgravity.

 Treating progeric mice with soluble activin receptor type IIB before the onset of premature ageing signs appear to protects against muscle loss and delay age related signs in other organs.

 It remains unclear as to whether long-term treatment of muscular dystrophy with myostatin inhibitors is beneficial, as the depletion of muscle stem cells could worsen the disease later on.
 As of 2012, no myostatin-inhibiting drugs for humans are on the market.
 An antibody genetically engineered to neutralize myostatin, stamulumab, which was under development by pharmaceutical company Wyeth, is no longer under development.
 Some athletes, eager to get their hands on such drugs, turn to the internet where fake "myostatin blockers" are being sold.

 Resistance exercise and creatine supplementation lead to greater decreases in myostatin levels.

 Myostatin levels can be temporarily reduced using a cholesterol-conjugated siRNA gene knockdown.

 Athletic use

-Inhibition of myostatin leads to muscle hyperplasia and hypertrophy.
+Inhibition of myostatin leads to muscle hypertrophy.
 Myostatin inhibitors can improve athletic performance and therefore there is a concern these inhibitors might be abused in the field of sports.
 However, studies in mice suggest that myostatin inhibition does not directly increase the strength of individual muscle fibers.
 Myostatin inhibitors are specifically banned by the World Anti-Doping Agency (WADA).
 In an August 12, 2012, interview with NPR, Carlon Colker stated "when the myostatin inhibitors come along, they'll be abused.
 There's no question in my mind."